NHRICH/My-portfolio/README.md

 npm run preview
 ```

-## 🎨 Design Inspiration

-Inspired by [David Hckh Portfolio](https://www.david-hckh.com) with a unique luxurious black and gold theme with Matrix-style effects.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.